Finding a general writing app is easy. There are so many to choose from. Which is the Best Screenwriting Software?

 But you might question, then why do I recommend Script Studio when both of them have almost the same qualities and deficiencies?

 That’s because Script Studio, at least, has some x-factor for the newbie writers while there’s nothing that separates Storyist from the crowd.

-That’s why I won’t recommend Storyist as a screenwriting software.
+That’s why I won’t recommend Storyist as screenplay software.

 As you can guess from this post, it’s tough to find a screenwriting app.
-And those that exist cannot be called a complete deal.
+And those that exist (including celtx screenwriting) cannot be called a complete deal.

 After analyzing all the four tools, I would break them down as follows:

 - All-around: Final Draft tops the list as the best all-around screenwriting tool.
 It’s near perfect if you’re ready to ignore the tiny bug.
 And even though it’s costliest of them all, it worth every penny if you want to write a screenplay.

-- Budget: Scrivener is the top choice if your budget is tight and expectations are high.
+- Budget: Scrivener is the top choice if your budget is tight and script writing expectations are high.
 Barring the collaboration aspect, it has everything Final Draft has in the fraction of its price.